slime306-sky/NeuralNetwork_ASM/README.md

    ```

    This will run the neural network and output the results to a file called `result.txt` in float raw bytes.
+   Note: If `result.txt` file is not created please create the file than run the asm.

 ---